bookingactivities/booking-activities/readme.txt

 == Changelog ==

-= 1.11.0 =
+= 1.11.0 - 2021/05/05 =
 * **[See the user-friendly release note](https://booking-activities.fr/en/blog/booking-activities-1-11-advanced-options-to-repeat-events/?utm_source=wp-plugin-page&utm_medium=wordpress&utm_content=readme)**
-* Feature - Repeat events: option to skip n days / weeks / months between each occurence (e.g.: repeat every 2 days)
+* Feature - Repeat events: option to skip n days / weeks / months between each occurrence (e.g.: repeat every 2 days)
 * Feature - Repeat events weekly: select the days of the week on which the event should be repeated
 * Feature - Repeat events monthly: option to repeat the event on the nth / last day-of-the-week of the month (e.g.: 2nd / last Monday of the month)
 * Feature - You can manually reorder activities, group categories and groups of events in calendar editor (by drag and drop)